kixelated/web-transport-rs/README.md

 Both endpoints can send datagrams below the MTU size (~1.2kb minimum) and they might arrive out of order or not at all.
 They are basically UDP packets, except they are encrypted and congestion controlled.

-# webtransport-quinn
+# web-transport-quinn

-See [webtransport-quinn](webtransport-quinn) for an implementation that mirrors the [Quinn](https://docs.rs/quinn/latest/quinn/index.html) API.
+See [web-transport-quinn](webtransport-quinn) for an implementation that mirrors the [Quinn](https://docs.rs/quinn/latest/quinn/index.html) API.